esphome-econet/esphome-econet/README.md

 ## Software Installation

-For simplified software installation, simply connect your ESP32 device to your computer via USB and [visit the Installation page on the ESPHome-econet website](https://esphome-econet.github.io/install/).
-Simplify select your Rheem hardware type and the site will allow you to image the device, connect it to wi-fi, and add it to Home Assistant.
+To install the ESPHome-econet software, connect your ESP device to your computer via USB and [visit the Installation page on the ESPHome-econet website](https://esphome-econet.github.io/install/).
+Simply select your Rheem hardware type and the site will allow you to image the device, connect it to wi-fi, and add it to Home Assistant.

 For alternative software installation methods and details on how to customize your configuration, check out [the detailed Software Configuration and Installation Guided on our wiki](https://github.com/esphome-econet/esphome-econet/wiki/Initial-ESPHome%E2%80%90econet-Software-Configuration-and-Installation).